E-reppchen/lx-kinematics-odometry/README.md

     git pull upstream ente

-**NOTE:** to pull from upstream, you need to have completed the instructions in the [duckietown-lx repository README](https://github.com/duckietown/duckietown-lx/blob/mooc2022/README.md) to *fork* this repository.
+**NOTE:** to pull from upstream, you need to have completed the instructions in the [general procedure for running learning experiences in the Duckietown manual](https://docs.duckietown.com/ente/duckietown-manual/60-learning-experiences/lx-general-procedure.html) to *fork* this repository.

 ## 2. Make sure your system is up-to-date

 - 💻 Always make sure your Duckietown Shell is updated to the latest version.
-See [installation instructions](https://github.com/duckietown/duckietown-shell)
+See [installation instructions](https://docs.duckietown.com/ente/duckietown-manual/10-setup/02-software/duckietown-shell-dts-installation.html)

-This exercise is meant to be run with the `ente` version of the shell commands.
-You can switch to that version with `dts profile switch ente`.

 - 💻 Update the shell commands: `dts update`